andersthorborg/ACF-Image-Crop/readme.txt

 == Changelog ==

+= 1.1 =
+* Added ACF5 compatibility.
+* Please report any compatibility issues.
+As this has been an urgent feature request I have not had as much time for testing as I would have liked.

 = 1.0 =
 * Added option to save the image to media library or refer directly to the created image, not using the media library.